echalmers/DataAnalysisTools/README.md

 1) Modelling

 A few general-purpose tools for use in pattern recognition / predictive modelling tasks.
-Included so far are classes for cross-validation, feature selection, dataset manipulation, and a modified logistic regression.
+Included so far are classes for cross-validation, feature selection, dataset manipulation, calculating calibration curves, and a modified logistic regression.
 See the LogRegTest project for an example.

 2) GeneticAlgorithm